anhinga/fluid/atparty-2018/README.md

 Materials of my June 9, 2018 compo entries for @party, http://atparty-demoscene.net/.
-This material has been posted on June 10 in order to comply with the @party compo rules.
+(The release of this material was postponed till June 10 in order to comply with the @party compo rules of not entering previously released material in the compos.)

 The software is written in Processing 2.2.1, tested under Windows 10.